iGaming14 min readMay 2026By · Banking Lead

 • 0.75–1.0% CB ratio: 10–15% reserve, 120–180 day rolling period, possible formal review

-• Above 1.0%: reserve increase and extended duration at acquirer discretion, often with reduced processing limits
+• Above 1.0%: Reserve increase and extension at acquirer discretion, often combined with reduced processing limits

-If your chargeback rate rises, your acquirer will typically increase the rolling reserve percentage and extend the reserve duration simultaneously.
-Operators who reduce their ratio through effective prevention can negotiate reserve improvements at their next quarterly review — one of the most financially significant outcomes of a successful chargeback programme.
+Conversely, operators who reduce their chargeback ratio through effective prevention can negotiate reserve improvements at their next quarterly review.
+Reserve renegotiation is one of the most financially significant outcomes of a successful chargeback programme.

 What Happens When Your Account Gets Terminated